BobbyMachungusII/BobbyMachungusII/README.md

 ---

 **Sportipal** : A project back from high school where we had to design an app around the general theme of sports.
-We chose to design our app as a workout companion which could tell you what exercises to do depending on which muscles you want to work, and could even time how many pushups you could do in a minute using the built-in camera!
+We chose to design our app as a workout companion which could tell you what exercises to do depending on which muscles you want to work, and could even time how many pushups you could do in a minute using the built-in camera of your PC!

 ---